Hari-42/Hari-42/README.md

 ### 🌟 What I’m Working On

+🖥️ *PDF-Bot: A bot who summarizes your pdf*

+🖥️ *PDF-Merger: A website which merges pdfs together*

-🖥️ *PDF-Bot: A bot who gives you all the answers for a pdf* 📅 *Agenda project: It's a group project with my friends*
+📅 *Agenda project: It's a group project with my friends*

 🔗 **Find Me Online**: